apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-Useful for external libraries that don't expect proxies.
+Useful for external APIs that don't expect proxies.

 Can't directly export reassignable state: